 Then I heard the sirens approaching.
 I looked up to see, and smell, the smoke.
 The Town Hall, directly across the street, was on fire.

-I stepped out onto the front step of the store and watched as two fire trucks pulled up, on opposite sides of the Town Hall.
+I stepped out onto the front step of the store and watched as two fire trucks pulled up on opposite sides of the burning building.
 Three firemen quickly unfurled hoses to start spraying water on the two-story structure.
 Three other firefighters charged into the building through the front door, carrying all sorts of equipment.

 There was a lawn in front of the building, leading down to the sidewalk, and pavement on the other three sides (a parking lot to the left and behind, and a driveway to the right), so at least the fire was relatively contained.
 There was not a lot of wind, at least on ground level.
 So far, the fire seemed to be concentrated on the second floor – smoke was pouring out of the windows and I could see some flames, too.

 Then I remembered that the second floor was the town library, and that was a shame.
 I'd mourn the town's books much more than the town's paperwork.

 There was a cluster of people on the lawn in front, moving slowly down towards the sidewalk, and I recognized one town clerk and two librarians, so maybe all the people in the building had made it out safely.

 I watched for a few minutes, still glancing down to check the newspaper sections.
 A crowd was gathering on the sidewalk in front of the store, of course, but I was on the raised front step and could easily see over their heads.

 Another fire truck pulled up, and I saw Millie among the new arrivals, rushing toward the fire in a uniform that seem to be too large for her.
 Were women a new addition to the force?
 I looked around.
 Was she the only woman?

 My woolgathering was interrupted when a young man pushed through the crowd in front of me.
 He shoved past me and hurried into the News Store.